Land Use & Agriculture

 We still have to limit emissions of non- CO2 gases, but not necessarily to net zero.
 This is particularly prominent for agriculture, because unlike energy generation, agricultural emissions are dominated by nitrous oxide (atmospheric lifetime about a century) and methane (atmospheric lifetime about a decade).
 This difference is a particular concern for methane, because it is so much shorter-lived.
 There are different views on what exactly agriculture has to do to be ‘net zero’.

-At a minimum, only a very small reduction in methane from current levels (about 0.3% per year) could lead to temperature stabilisation (i.e. an equivalent temperature outcome to net-zero CO2).
+Once the path to net-zero CO2 emissions is established, only a small reduction in methane from current levels (about 0.3%per year) could lead to global temperature stabilization (i.e. an equivalent temperature outcome to net-zero CO2).

 Progress Towards Net Zero